From ospreys to wrens – birdwatching in Rutland

 Being just a few minutes’ drive from the birds and wildlife at the renowned Rutland Water Nature Reserve, Greetham Valley is the perfect venue to stay for those keen on birdwatching.
 We offer a choice of hotel or self catering accommodation to suit most requirements throughout the year.
 And please make sure to ask about our year-round 25% discount on self-catering accommodation for RSPB members and Wildlife Trust members!

 Why not visit the Egleton Birdwatching Centre at Rutland Water, home of the Rutland Osprey Project?

 Rutland Water is also the place to be in mid-August every year, for the largest Bird Fair in the world.
-Dates for 2018 are Friday 17th to Sunday 19th August.
+Dates for 2019 are Friday 16th to Sunday 18th August.
 Accommodation is booked up well ahead each year – don’t miss out, phone Greetham Valley Reservations on 01780 460444!
 Why not extend your stay in Rutland?
-We are currently offering a Bird Fair Accommodation Offer – click here for more details.

 Birdwatching onsite at Greetham Valley

 Greetham Valley is committed to promoting a suitable, welcoming habitat for a wide range of birds and wildlife.
 Some of our members and green keepers are keen ornithologists and regularly report their sightings and suggestions to us.
 We have erected owl and kestrel boxes across the estate, all of which have been occupied – not necessarily just by owls or kestrels, although we do know that at least one barn owl chick was raised at Greetham Valley last year!